peterhalasz/envoi/Readme.md

 # envoi - cloud workstation manager

+## Warning
+**This project is currently under development and should not be relied on for any kind of production or critical processes.** There is no guarantee that the resources will be created or deleted as expected.
+Please use with caution.

 ## Description

 Sometimes, I need a small Linux VM to test long-running or potentially nasty software.